February/March special offer for schools in Squamish

-Allow plenty of time for painting projects.
-It takes a lot of focus and concentration which may be best limited to half an hour at a time so plan to complete in possibly two or three sessions.
-Complete the base or background one session then come back later to paint other areas.
+Allow plenty of time or plan to complete in two or three shorter sessions.
+Complete the base or background one session paint other areas later.

-Often new ideas form or change once the work is in progress and that’s OK but it’s a good idea to have a plan before you begin.
-Think about how you will divide your project up into different areas, what order you will paint them and which colours you will use on each area.
-Any markings or lines you did when you made the project will help.
+Often new ideas form or change but plan before you begin.
+Think about how you will paint different areas: which colours; which area first.
+Markings or lines you made on the project will help.

-You can use almost any kind of paint but for best results and a plastic finish to the surface, use Acrylics.
-Also try using Glitter paints or metallic acrylic paints for special effects.
-Eg Metallic paints applied with a toothpick is an effective way to add detail such as gold trimmings, necklaces, earrings etc on figures.
-If the paint gets a little too thick or globby, wet the paintbrush in the water pot first to thin it out a little and make it easier to spread.
-Wipe any excess paint or water on the brush on some newspaper or the side of the palette.
+If the paint gets a little too globby, wet the paintbrush in the water pot to make it thinner and easier to spread.
+Wipe excess paint or water off the brush on newspaper or the side of the palette.

 Paint brushes etc

-Provide a selection of paint brushes from fine to wide tipped.
-Marker pens may also be used e.g. for adding lines, dots and other details after the project has been painted.
+Provide a selection of paint brushes, fine to wide.
+You can use marker pend to add lines, dots and other details after the paint has dried.
 Toothpicks and round pin heads are also great for adding dots, eg buttons, patterns, texture, pupils of eyes.
 Join the dots to form lines.